 The Domain Name System is the phonebook of the internet. (what is dns, n.d.)
 We access information through domain names like wikipedia.com.
 DNS translates domain names to IP addresses because of this, browsers can load internet resources.

+HTTP:

 “The Hypertext Transfer Protocol is an protocol for transmitting hypermedia documents, such as HTML.
 It was designed for communication between web browsers and web servers, but it can also be used for other purposes.”
 (HTTP, 2019)

+FTP:

 Having used FileZilla myself I knew something about the File Transfer Protocol.
 But I didn’t realise that I used it way more than I thought I did.
 Since todays browsers allow to download files via FTP from within the browser.
 “FTP is a protocol with a set of rules that networked computers use to talk to one another.
-And FTP is the language that computers on a TCP/IP network (such as the internet) use to transfer files to and from each other.” (ftp for beginners, 2010):
+And FTP is the language that computers on a TCP/IP network (such as the internet) use to transfer files to and from each other.” (ftp for beginners, 2010)

+SMTP:

 “Simple Mail Transfer Protocol (SMTP) is used to communicate with the remote server in order to send the email from a local client to the remote server and eventually to the recipient’s email server.
 This process is controlled by Mail Transfer Agent (MTA) on your email server.
 Also, SMTP is used solely to send emails.“ (Edergas, 2019)

+Afterthoughts

+This subject helped me understand the basics that I need for all the other subjects.
 At first I had a hard time understanding it but in the end I think I got it.

 Law, Ethics and Responsible Disclosure